Skip to main content

 Component: Longhorn

 Why it is required: Kubernetes pods are ephemeral.
 Without persistent storage, databases, message queues, and file stores lose all data on restart.
 Longhorn provides replicated, snapshot-capable, backup-ready block storage for stateful workloads.
-Benefits:
+Benefits: Hardware Requirements:

 • Each worker node must have unused raw disk space or a dedicated mount point.